sgmurphy/wordpress-plugins/rafflepress/readme.txt

 Contributors: seedprod, smub
 Tags: giveaways, contests, sweepstakes, competition, loyalty, rewards, facebook, instagram, youtube, pinterest, twitter, giveaway, contest, social media, traffic, email list, website traffic, wordpress giveaway, lead generation, marketing, growth, poll, refer a friend, promotions, referral marketing, prize, engagement
 Requires at least: 4.8
-Tested up to: 6.5
+Tested up to: 6.6
-Stable tag: 1.12.13
+Stable tag: 1.12.14
 Requires PHP: 5.3.3
 License: GNU General Public License v2.0 or later

 The best WordPress giveaway plugin.
 Grow your email list, website traffic, and social media followers with viral contests, giveaways, and sweepstakes.

 == Description ==
 > RafflePress helps you drive more traffic, grow your email list, and boost social media engagement through viral giveaways and contests.
 With its intuitive drag-and-drop interface and pre-built actions like ( Share and Like on FaceBook, Share on Twitter, plus more...), setting up your first campaign is a breeze, no coding required.
-Perfect for marketersanyone seeking to engage more deeply with their audience, RafflePress is the go-to tool for accelerating your growth.
+Perfect for anyone seeking to engage more deeply with their audience, RafflePress is the go-to tool for accelerating your growth.

 Discover more at: [RafflePress.com](https://rafflepress.com/?utm_source=wprepo&utm_medium=link&utm_campaign=wp_org_summary)